 The Kite Runner, Khaled Hosseini.

 At first glance the simile seems wholly appropriate but is, in fact, dishonest.
 Remember, Hosseini is describing the recalled experiences of a young boy who certainly will never have tried to sleep in a trench before a major battle.
 Moreover, it is a situation very few of his readers will have experienced so it takes the mind away from the story to an imagined situation.
 Finally, the use of the word 'trenches' gives rise to images of the first World War; images a million miles and several lifetimes away from modern Kabul.
+Thus the simile proves an interruption rather than an illumination.

 The Kite Runner is Hossseini's first published work and, despite the fact I thoroughly enjoyed the book, it is evidently a beginner's book, full of the tricks of the trade taught on creative writing courses and so lacks the authority of one who is fully confident of his voice.
 And one of the indications of this in any new author's writing is the overuse and misuse of metaphors and similes.